cado-security/varc/README.md

 Here is an example of varc output for a Lambda function running xmrig, viewed in [Cado Community Edition](https://www.cadosecurity.com/cado-community-edition/):
 ![](docs/varc.png)

-### License and Contributing###
+### License and Contributing ###
-We’d love any Pull Requests or Bug Reports!
+We would love any Pull Requests or Bug Reports!

 This is licensed under the GPL.
-Please contact us if this doesn’t work for your use case - we may be able to alternatively license under a non-copyleft license such as the Apache License.
+Please contact us if this does not work for your use case - we may be able to alternatively license under a non-copyleft license such as the Apache License.
 We're friendly!
 As this software is licensed under the GPL and used in our commercial product, we ask any contributors to sign a simple Contributor License Agreement (CLA).